SalOne22/rimage/README.md

 3. If you're a user who just want to **use Rimage easily with a friendly GUI**, [Rimage_gui](https://github.com/Mikachu2333/rimage_gui/releases/) may be fit for you, it support both Chinese and English.
 Just select the version you need and download it to use.

-### Note:

-If you're a user who just want to **use Rimage easily with a friendly GUI**, [Rimage_gui](https://github.com/Mikachu2333/rimage_gui/releases/) may be fit for you, it support both Chinese and English.
-Just select the version you need and download it to use.

 ## Usage

 ```text